Op-Med is a collection of original articles contributed by Doximity members.

 I have a track record of always wanting to be different than I am.
 Better than I am.
 I’m a self-flagellator.
 Perfectionism at its finest: the perpetual self-rejection of who and where I am now in pursuit of some fantasized nebulous future vision of myself in which I am able to accept myself fully as I am.

 I was uncomfortable with her accepting herself for who she was because it’s something I’ve found to be so elusive in my own life.

 Judging our patients?
 We’re all going to do it.
 The danger comes from not being aware of ourselves when we’re doing it, from mindlessly using it against others, from projecting the worst version of ourselves.
 So much beauty can come from noticing our judgments and using them to understand ourselves more deeply.

 Though her borrowed time ended a few years ago, I still think of her often.
 I think of how my judging her helped me notice my black and white thinking tendencies and shift toward more nuanced world views.
 I think of how my experiences with her led me to think more deeply about well-being and the role our health care system should play in such; of how health care is paid for in this country; of what happiness means and if that is the pinnacle pursuit of a lifetime; of the concept of free will and if it just might be a mirage.

 And as for living my best life?
 I haven’t quite defined that, but if there is a best life to be had, I’m pretty sure it doesn’t include perpetual disapproval of the self.

 Donna?
 She had already figured that part out.

-Melissa Kwak, MD is a family physician practicing full-time for Edward-Elmhurst Health in Yorkville, IL.
+Melissa Kwak, MD is a family physician practicing full-time.
 She found a way out of burnout and is helping other physicians do the same through her life coaching practice.
 Dr. Kwak is a 2019-2019 Doximity Fellow.
+The article is her own and doesn't necessarily represent her employer's positions, strategies or opinions.
 All names and identifying information have been modified to protect patient privacy.